So many places, so little time: the traveller’s eternal dilemma.

 Least favourite travel memory:

-Thankfully I’ve never felt particularly unsafe when travelling, so my worst is a thoroughly first world problem of flight cancellations, delays and mishaps, the most frustrating being when said delay cost me Premier League tickets to a Chelsea vs Arsenal match.
+I’m privileged enough to have never felt particularly unsafe when travelling, thankfully, so my worst is a thoroughly first world problem of flight cancellations, delays and mishaps, the most frustrating being when said delay cost me Premier League tickets to a Chelsea vs Arsenal match.
 They were great, centre-field seats, and my dad’s birthday present.
-I know it’s minor, but it still hurts.
+Minor, I know, but still sorta hurts.

 #1 underrated place: